Museum of Anthropology

-The building was built during Qajar dynasty and used for the administration purposes by the times’ chancellor and prime minister.
-Before and after that it was dedicated to the objects presented by the Ottoman Sultans, temporary exhibitions and the head office of museums.
+The building was built during the Qajar dynasty and used for administration purposes by the times’ chancellor and prime minister.
+Before and after that it was dedicated to the objects presented by the Ottoman Sultans, temporary exhibitions, and the head office of museums.

 Here is a brief explanation of what can be visited in this museum:

-In various showcases, one can see: women in rural areas, stone-made objects used in everyday life, tiles, inlaid wooden works, metal-made locks, glassware, block printed textile, marriage documents, stationery, oil lamps, dervishes’ belongings, traditional music instruments, marriage napery, make up tools, various traditional smoking stuff, traditional coffee shops, old sash doors, etc.
+In various showcases, one can see: women in rural areas, stone-made objects used in everyday life, tiles, inlaid wooden works, metal-made locks, glassware, block printed textile, marriage documents, stationery, oil lamps, dervishes’ belongings, traditional music instruments, marriage napery, makeup tools, various traditional smoking stuff, traditional coffee shops, old sash doors, etc.

 Ashoora hall is a hall for displaying the traditional religious ceremonies on oil paintings together with symbols, nakhl, kotal and other local objects used in the ceremonies.